Skip to main content

 What is a public connection?

 A public connection is an OAuth connection that users install into their Notion workspaces.
 Unlike internal connections, which are scoped to a single workspace with a static token, public connections follow the OAuth 2.0 protocol: each user who authorizes the connection receives their own access token, scoped to their workspace.
 When you create a public connection, you also choose its installation scope — either Any workspace (Marketplace-eligible) or Selected workspaces only (not Marketplace-eligible).
-In this guide, you’ll learn:
+If you only need a token for your own scripts, CLI workflows, Workers, or trusted tools, use a personal access token.
+PATs also act as one Notion user, but they do not provide an OAuth install flow for other users.
+This guide covers:

 • How public connections differ from internal connections